vivalucas/Duix-Avatar/README.md

 ## 7. How to Interact in real time

-HeyGem's digital human realizes digital human cloning and non-real-time video synthesis.
+DuixAvatar's digital human realizes digital human cloning and non-real-time video synthesis.

 If you want a digital human to support interaction, you can visit [duix.com](www.duix.com) to experience the free test.